Walk 126: Grafton Underwood & Warkton Circular

 Pass through the posts & continue straight ahead with the hedge on your right towards the telegraph pole in the distance…

-29. Walk through the gap in the hedge & straight ahead across the field, heading towards the left of the church spire…
+27. Walk through the gap in the hedge & head diagonally right across the field, heading towards the left of the church spire…

-On reaching the hedge, continue through the gap
+On reaching the hedge continue left through the gap

 However, if you like beautiful villages & walking without seeing another soul on field paths then this is definitely the one for you